February 8, 2021

-We have explored what premed and prehealth students can learn about global health from studying the Maasai and their traditions.
+We have explored what premed and prehealth students can learn about global health from studying the Maasai and the traditional healers in Africa.

 Traditional healers in Africa are one avenue for patients who live far from modern healthcare facilities, or for those who have more trust in the skills of a tribal healer than a primary health care center.

 While some westerners may not see it that way, it’s just one of the many aspects of culture and tradition that impact healthcare delivery in Africa.
 As a premed or prehealth student, you might understand it as a patient looking for treatment from a trusted member of their community, rather than a stranger in a facility far away.